one-d-wide/yggdrasil-jumper/README.md

 In order to know what address to use with [NAT traversal], jumper must know self external internet address and port.
 This task is performed using [STUN] protocol with TCP extension, hence not every [STUN] server is supported.
 [STUN] standard is quite broad, but jumper utilities only address lookup feature.

-You can check compatibility using `stun-tcp` binary from this repository.
+You can check compatibility with `stun-tcp` binary from this repository.

 ```shell
 $ cargo build --bin stun-tcp --release